 After sixth week

 Grants or loans will be restored to those funds on the same pro rata basis and will not be refunded or carried forward.
 In the event of death, a full tuition, fees, and residence hall refund will be granted.
-In case of a call to military service, a full semester’s tuition, full purchase price of textbooks from the university’s book store, and the pro rata amount of the room charge will be refunded.
+In case of a call to military service, a full semester’s tuition, the full purchase price of textbooks from the university’s bookstore, and the pro rata amount of the room charge will be refunded.
 The outstanding balance of the food service plan will be refunded in case of military service or death.

-In the case of dropping special fee courses (e.g., music, art, golf), or of part-time students dropping audit courses, a full refund will be granted students during the Drop/Add period.
-Students changing status to part-time are required to request permission at the time of preregistration; therefore, no refunds are granted during the Drop/Add period or subsequently for changes which involve carrying less than a full-time load.
+In the case of dropping special fee courses (e.g., music, art, golf), or of part-time students dropping audit courses, a full refund will be granted to students during the Drop/Add period.
+Students changing status to part-time are required to request permission at the time of preregistration; therefore, no refunds are granted during the Drop/Add period or subsequently for changes that involve carrying less than a full-time load.